quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 disable_ack_on_reordering (0xXXXX):

-: This optional transport parameter is sent by an endpoint that is reordering tolerant or expects reordering in the connection.
-An endpoint that receives this transport parameter MUST NOT send an immediate acknowledgement when reordering is observed, and MUST continue delaying acknowledgements as per
+: This optional transport parameter is sent by an endpoint that is reordering tolerant or expects the connection to experience reordering.
+An endpoint that receives this transport parameter MUST NOT make the exception of sending an immediate acknowledgement when reordering is observed.
-  {{sending}}.
 This parameter is a zero-length value.

 ## Expediting Congestion Signals {#congestion}